brambozz/bramplot/README.md

 ## Level 1: Replace pyplot import

-If you just want a figure which looks decent out of the box, without worrying about sizes, simly replace your typical `import matplotlib.pyplot as plt` import with `import bramplot as plt`.
+If you just want a figure which looks decent out of the box, without worrying about sizes, simply replace your `import matplotlib.pyplot as plt` import with `import bramplot as plt`.
 You can use all functions in `plt`, but the output has better defaults for colors and readability.

 ```py